reheated/ph/README.md

 <details>
   <summary>I'm using the pH library and pH tool</summary><p>

-1. Install typescript version 3.7.5 or higher and node version 12.16.1 or higher.
-If you want to use VS Code and the Debugger for Firefox: install VS Code, Firefox, and the Debugger for Firefox extension.
+1. Install [TypeScript](https://www.typescriptlang.org/) Version 3.7.5 or higher and [Node](https://nodejs.org) Version 12.16.1 or higher.
+If you want to use VS Code and the Debugger for Firefox: install [VS Code](https://code.visualstudio.com/), [Firefox](https://mozilla.org/firefox), and the VS Code [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) extension.
 2. Download a copy of the repo.
 3. Create a new directory for your game project.
 4. Open a terminal, navigate to your project directory, and enter